 Finally, I approach this Essential Guide to Types of Curly Hair from a reductionist point of view even though curls are formed, like anything else in nature, in three dimensions, not two.
 However, I believe that creating this typing guide with a two-dimensional mindset offers more pros than cons because, as modern males, we want convenience and results without getting “too girly”.
 Moreover, I have found it to be a quick and reliable method to identify a person’s curl type without getting too technical or creating confusion.
 In the case that you are unsure about what your curly hair type is even after taking your measurements, then refer to the illustrated examples of popular curly men for a good feel of what your curly hair type is.

-That is it.
-This Essential Guide to Types of Curly Hair is a starting point for those men who want to know more about their curls and make the most out of their manes.
+That is it, although I recommend you have a read through the hairstyles posted for each of the hairstyles and I also recommend you to read this other epic guide of mine on curly hairstyles for men.
+In any case, this Essential Guide to Types of Curly Hair is a starting point for those men who want to know more about their curls and make the most out of their manes.
 Because curly hair is not a hairstyle, it’s a lifestyle!

 All the best,